foluALX/alx-low_level_programming/0x01-variables_if_else_while/README.md

-print numbers seperated by comma and whitespace a program that prints all possible different combinations of two digits a program that prints all possible different combinations of three digits
+print numbers seperated by comma and whitespace a program that prints all possible different combinations of two digits a program that prints all possible different combinations of three digits a program that prints all possible combinations of two two-digit numbers